andydlindsay/w09d04/README.md

 If there are neighbours that have not been visited

-4. Randomly made a choice to move
+4. Randomly make a choice to move
 5. Link the new node to the first node
 6. Push the new node onto the stack